How to Make an Evergreen Wreath with Lavender Accents

 A beautiful, unique winter wreath is one that boasts unexpected colors.
-If you shy away from traditional red and green, this lush wreath with indigo and violet tones is perfect for you.
+If you shy away from traditional red and green, this lush front door wreath with indigo and violet tones is perfect for you.
 Below, we show you how to layer faux plants onto an inexpensive evergreen wreath to make a stunning, nontraditional display of holiday cheer.
 You can also swap out a few of the branches for other colors and styles to better suit your home.
-Get started below or see our other evergreen wreath creations for more inspiration.
+Get started below or see more homemade Christmas wreath ideas for inspiration.

 - Evergreen wreath